 The questionnaire is one of the most important tools of the process for your 3D Type Illustration.
-In order to find the solutions, we must first know what we are trying to solve.
+In order to find the solutions to your lettering problem, we must first know what we are trying to solve.
 Even if the project is a whimsical quote poster, and the goal is simply to bring joy to people, there is still a problem to solve.
 I designed a thorough and detailed list of clarifying questions to benefit the client and lead to the best results.
 The questions provided will steer the course of the project.
 The more thorough the client is when filling out the questionnaire, the more the project can run smoothly and efficiently.

 When the client and I are done with thorough discussion on the project, I submit a design proposal which goes over everything we’ve talked about.
 The agreement includes what the client can expect from me, the deliverables, when the deliverables will be sent, and more.
 Once the proposal has been reviewed and signed, and I have received the deposit, I can begin the designing process.